 - 24 Hour Fitness Worldwide Inc. and its debtor-affiliates in their chapter 11 cases involving approximately $1.4 billion of funded debt.
 24 Hour Fitness is a leading fitness club operator with locations across the United States and more than 3 million members.

 Adé is recognized as a leading lawyer for Securities: Regulation: Advisory by Chambers USA, where clients note he is “very highly regarded.”
-He is recognized as a “Leading Lawyer” for Corporate Governance and Shareholder Activism: Advice to Boards by Legal 500 US, where he is described as “a standout practitioner.”
-He is also recognized for M&A and Corporate Governance by Who’s Who Legal.
+He is recognized as a “Leading Lawyer” for Corporate Governance and Shareholder Activism: Advice to Boards by Legal 500 US, where he is described as a “standout practitioner.”
+Adé was named among Savoy magazine’s “2022 Most Influential Black Lawyers.”
+Adé was also shortlisted as “Diversity & Inclusion: Lawyer of the Year” for Chambers Diversity & Inclusion Awards: North America 2022.
+He is recognized for M&A and Corporate Governance by Who’s Who Legal.
 Adé is a former Chair of the Federal Regulation of Securities: Proxy Statements and Business Combinations Subcommittee of the American Bar Association and a former Co-Chair of the DC Bar Association Mergers & Acquisitions Committee.
 Adé has also served as an Adjunct Professor of “Takeovers, Mergers & Acquisitions” at Georgetown University Law Center, which, to date, has been attended by more than 100 members of the SEC Staff via the SEC University Program.
-He is a frequent speaker and author on SEC disclosure requirements, securities regulation and corporate governance matters and developments.

 Adé holds a J.D., cum laude, from Harvard Law School, and a M.B.A. in Finance from The Wharton School, University of Pennsylvania.
 He received his B.S. in Finance, cum laude, from University of Maryland.